Nchappui/VR_GAME/README.md

 Once everything is turned on, you need to open Unity Hub and select VR GAME
 ![image](https://user-images.githubusercontent.com/33152136/172952063-af18fe1a-1f4e-4798-8809-da8566beb549.png)

-Then go to Scenes and The Escape V.2:
+Then go to Scenes and The Escape V.2 (if you want to start the last level of the game only, look at the point "To launch the OpenWorld directly"):

 ![image](https://user-images.githubusercontent.com/33152136/172952145-5d96dd0a-d1bb-4936-83b0-597f5e3508b1.png)